dottjt/plastic/other/qa.md

 The book is a reflection of the slow degredation of a Chinese man attempting his best to copie in Western society.
 The title may also been seen as a reflection of the character's self-worth; a person worth dying.
 It doesn't intend to be a statement against China.
 It intends to be a statement against the individual.

+It also resembles a rejection of ethnicity.
+The killing of one's own ethnicity.

 # What are some of the central themes of the novel?

 In essence, this is a novel about bipolar disorder.
 The first half of the novel describes the depression and the downfall and the second half of the novel describes the ascent.